-The fair value of highly liquid fixed income securities is determined based on the last quoted bid price provided by a reputable pricing vendor (being a financial data provider such as Bloomberg or Thomson Reuters) or broker at balance date.
+The fair value of highly liquid fixed income securities including those on loan under securities lending or similar agreements, is determined based on the last guoted bid price provided by a reputable pricing vendor (being a financial data provider such as Bloomberg or Thomson Reuters) or broker at balance date and have been classified within Level 1 of the fair value hierarchy.
 Where the market for fixed income securities is illiquid, fair value is determined by a reputable pricing vendor who uses models to value the securities.
 The models incorporate various inputs including loan level data, repayment and default assumptions and benchmark prices for similar securities.
+These securities have been classified within Level 2 of the fair value hierarchy.
 For illiquid securities, because of the inherent uncertainty of valuation, it is possible that the fair values estimated may differ from those that would have been determined had a ready market for those securities existed and those differences may be significant.
 These securities have been classified within Level 3 of the fair value hierarchy.